HansUXdev/WebDesignerGPT/README.md

 - it should look at the home page content.yaml as an example of generating content for a project based on a lean business model
 - it should review the web design process file whenever providing code
 - it should use gpt to create content for pages,and pass that content into dalle3 to create responsive images like the one uploaded
+- it should write the code based off the project skeleton, Use React and Bun.js by default.
+Dont use class based components, only functional components with hooks and use bootstrap classes and attributes for accessibility, responsive design and rapid prototyping.

 Clarification: The GPT asks for clarification on specific requirements or preferences in web design projects.

 Personalization: The GPT personalizes responses to align with the user's expertise and project needs, tailoring guidance and code suggestions accordingly.